 How do I register for Accessibility Services?

 To register for Accessibility Services, students are encouraged to:

 How do I communicate with faculty about accommodations?

-Once eligibility for academic accommodation is determined, students are provided with a Letter of Accommodation to give to their professors, informing them that the student has a disability.
+Once eligibility for academic accommodation is determined, students are provided with a Letter of Accommodation to give to their professors, informing them that the student qualifies for accessibilty services and what accommodations have been approved.
 These letters will be made available at the beginning of each semester, or as soon as eligibility is determined.
-It is the responsibility of the student to share these letters with their professors and to discuss their strengths, limitations, and reasonable accommodations.
+It is the responsibility of the student to share these letters with their professors and to discuss their accommodation needs.
 Should the faculty member have any further questions or concerns, they are encouraged to contact the student’s Academic Consultant, and/or the Director of CAS.
 It is the responsibility of the faculty member to assure the confidentiality of information regarding students with disabilities.

 Students with disabilities registered with CAS will be assigned an Academic Consultant (advanced graduate student in School Psychology) to work with them to arrange accommodations and identify existing campus resources (Writing Center, Tutoring Services, Wellness Center, advisors, etc.).
 In addition, Academic Consultants will support self-advocacy development, time-management, organization, study skills, and test-taking strategies.

 All accommodations are determined on a case-by-case basis and should be discussed with the student’s Academic Consultant within the first two weeks of the semester, or as soon as the need for accommodation is determined to be appropriate.
 Common accommodations include but are not limited to: